PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-18 05:34:45
+Last updated: 2024-04-18 05:35:19
-Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister
+Random Quote: I'm telling you that there is. - Ulana Khomyuk